Adesanya-Toba/Go_Lessons/notes/notes.md

 For example, to check if variable x is equal to 0, the code would be x == 0.
 If you want to check if string s is empty, use s == "".

 ### On the ':=' Operator
 Using := has one limitation.
 If you are declaring a variable at the package level, you must use var because := is not legal outside of functions.

+### On Variable Names
+Go doesn’t use **snake case** (names like `index_counter` or `number_tries`).
+Instead, idiomatic Go uses **camel case** (names like `indexCounter` or `numberTries`) when an identifier name consists of multiple words.

+In many languages, constants are always written in all uppercase letters, with words separated by underscores (names like `INDEX_COUNTER` or `NUMBER_TRIES`).
+Go **does not** follow this pattern.
+This is because Go uses the case of the first letter in the name of a package-level declaration to determine if the item is accessible outside the package